 1. Compost it in your garden bag

 If you have a private garden bag or bin collection, check if they accept Christmas trees.
+Chopping the tree apart by separating the limbs from the trunk of the tree can help it decompose much faster.
+If you have access to a chipper, even better!

 2. Check with Christmas tree farms